 Acceptance allows us to come back to peace and clarity when we have forgotten or feel far from them.
-In acceptance we adapt to life in ways that allow us to process it and do well because of this, able to ground ourselves in our wholeness, centre ourselves in clearness and explore and investigate how we might be rather than defaulting to what we are habituated to.
+In acceptance, we adapt to life in ways that allow us to process it and do well because of this, able to ground ourselves in our wholeness, centre ourselves in clearness and explore and investigate how we might be rather than defaulting to what we are habituated to.
 The space acceptance affords us is the space where truth and wellbeing reside.
-Here we discover untapped or forgotten resources, strength and resilience and are guided to notice how we are thinking and feeling in order to reflect on whether we are aligned with unhelpful conditioning or a more balanced, creative and innovative state of being.
+Here, we discover untapped or forgotten resources, strength and resilience and are guided to notice how we are thinking and feeling in order to reflect on whether we are identified with and operating from unhelpful conditioning or a more balanced, creative and innovative state of being.

-Acceptance allows space for clarity, wisdom and insight, space for us to consider and imagine action that leads to change within and without.
+Acceptance allows space for clarity, wisdom and insight, space for us to consider aligned action that leads to change within and without.

 Acceptance does not lead to apathy but connection with our truth and realisation of our abilities so that we can stop identifying with limited thinking about what is, has been and could be and experience a new perspective.
 When we are connected, to our truth, to our spiritual resilience, to life, we know wholeness, health, clarity and peace and we choose them.
 In the moments we are unclear, we are being guided by limited thinking and lose sight of our ability to be instinctive and intuitive in our approach to life.
 When we are clear minded, less constrained by our conditioning, we are able to consider or notice what allows us to take clear action.

-Urgent and uneasy feelings are the result of urgent and uneasy thinking, they are not evidence of its claims or justification for it.
+Urgent and uneasy feelings reflect urgent and uneasy thinking, they are not evidence of its claims or justification for it.
 They are experiences of our own creation and when we come to know this, we begin to identify with and invest in a self image of a powerful, able and conscious creator that overrides our programming and conditioning and allows us to think and feel and act in new ways.

-Clarity is a pureness of thought and feeling that allows us to connect with our truth and expand beyond the confines of a life lived from the instruction of the conditioned mind.
+Clarity is a pureness of thought and feeling that allows us to connect with our truth and expand beyond the confines of a life lived from the instruction of limiting programming and conditioning.

-As believing is seeing, when we approach change from the filters and biases of the conditioned mind, we disallow transformation because we are trying to create it from within a framework that will not allow it and provides evidence that it is impossible or unsafe in some way.
+As believing is seeing, when we approach change from the filters and biases of limited thinking, we disallow transformation because we are trying to create it from within a framework that will not allow it and provides evidence that it is impossible or unsafe in some way.
 Making it our practice to engage in what allows us to inhabit peace and awareness leads us forwards to ever more easy and natural expressions of self and change occurs organically as we see things differently.
-When we choose to believe that things might be other than the conditioned mind claims, we can distinguish between what is right for and available to us and how we are instructed to operate from a limited sense of self.
+When we choose to believe that things might be other than our limiting beliefs claims, we can distinguish between what is right for and available to us and how we are instructed to operate from a limited sense of self.

-Practising imagining that we are able to trust in our ability to make clear decisions and take clear action and seeing ourselves doing so, grounds us in the bodily experience of knowing and doing and can lead us to getting clear on our way forwards.
+Practising envisioning that we are able to trust in our ability to make clear decisions and take clear action and seeing ourselves doing so, grounds us in the bodily experience of knowing and doing and can lead us to getting clear on our way forwards.
 Inhabiting the feeling of our ability to choose something new, something different can help us to overcome the limiting beliefs that guide us to contract rather than expand.
-Visualising new ways of being and engaging in the experience of them as we explore and play with our capacity for choosing again when we have returned to, been led by or are heading towards what is usual and known, offers us a lighter approach to change and directs us towards connection, imagination and clarity of being.
+Imagining new ways of being and engaging in the experience of them as we explore and play with our capacity for choosing again when we have returned to, been led by or are heading towards what is usual and known that does not serve us, offers us a lighter approach to change and directs us towards connection, intuition and clarity of being.

 Playing with the idea that we can change our minds, our feeling state, take new action and adapt well to life as we go, can guide us to imagine how we might do things differently, how we might live if we made new choices and ground in the truth that we can and know how to, strengthening our trust and faith in our ability to create new experiences of and responses to life.
-It is we who decide how we interact and engage with life which does not diminish or reject all we have been through but allows us to accept and process our experiences well, guided by clarity and the knowledge that we are the creators of all that until now we have believed held power over us.
+It is we who decide how we interact and engage with life.
+This does not diminish or reject all that we have been through but allows us to accept and process our experiences well, guided by clarity and the knowledge that we are able to navigate and explore and experience differently what until now we have believed held power over us.

-When we come to know ourselves as powerful creators, resourced, innovative, adaptive, imaginative, we open up to new ideas, realisations and a clarity of being that leads us to identify when we are being guided by wellbeing, wholeness and an investment in possibility and when we are energising, aligned with and being led by something other.
+When we come to know ourselves as powerful creators, resourced, innovative, adaptive, imaginative, we open up to new ideas, realisations and a clarity of being that leads us to identify when we are being guided by wellbeing, wholeness and an investment in possibility and when we are energising and being led by something other.

 Every one of us has access to clarity and, still, taking time to consider what within us is uneasy about change requires a willingness to investigate and be curious.
 Recognising that our lives are only as good as we allow them to be is not to dismiss in any way our circumstances or what we have been through but to know that we have the ability to choose how we think and feel about it.
 Life is a journey and we have so much power over how we enjoy it.
 We are not born guaranteed an easy ride and, yet, we deserve to live well, to experience spiritual health, peace and wellbeing and knowing this leads us to them.